Ivanmalaiu/product-comparison-api/README.md

   - Generating unit and e2e test scaffolding.
   - Refactoring and validating code structure.
   - Writing documentation, such as this README.
+  - Creating the .json data file for products.
   - Clarifying edge cases, architecture decisions, and best practices on demand.

 - **VS Code Extensions**: Leveraged productivity extensions for ESLint, Prettier, and Jest integration.